VadimVeberg/unsplash-photos-app/README.md

 This is my diploma work on Skillbox course "JavaScript".

 ## React, Redux and React-router
-No class components, I used **React hooks** everywhere.
+That's the base of my app.
+No classes components, **React hooks** everywhere instead.
+Redux store combined by few reducers accroding to each page of app and one global reducer for user authentication.
+Some actions are global, some are local for current page, see more at [actions](https://github.com/VadimVeberg/unsplash-photos-app/tree/master/src/actions), [reducers](https://github.com/VadimVeberg/unsplash-photos-app/tree/master/src/reducers), [store](https://github.com/VadimVeberg/unsplash-photos-app/tree/master/src/store).
+I also used React API  React.context and
 For routing between pages, for exmaple between [feed](https://github.com/VadimVeberg/unsplash-photos-app/blob/master/src/components/pages/feed-page.js) and [big photo page](https://github.com/VadimVeberg/unsplash-photos-app/blob/master/src/components/pages/big-photo-page.js)

 ## Feed
 containers for photo